-Here’s whether Amazon lies about delivery attempts:
+Here’s everything about Amazon lying about delivery attempts:

 It’s very likely that Amazon sometimes marks packages as attempted delivery mistakenly or even dishonestly.